Tsendsuren/tsendsuren.github.io/_pages/cv.md

 * 2012-2014: Lecturer
-  * National University of Mongolia
+  * Department of Physics, National University of Mongolia

 Programming languages